-An estate plan gives us all the opportunity to lay out a process for the management of everything we have even after we are no longer able to make those decisions.
-This could include decisions related to our healthcare, our financial affairs, and ultimately the transfer of our assets upon death.
+An estate plan gives us the opportunity to detail a process for the management of everything we have even after we are no longer able to make those decisions.
+This could include choices related to our healthcare, our financial affairs, and ultimately the transfer of our assets upon death.
 Did you know that even if you don’t have an estate plan in place, your state has a default plan for you?
 However, just as you probably don’t agree with the way the government spends your tax money, you probably won’t agree with the management decisions they would make with the rest of your property either.

 As Christians, we have a responsibility to steward our assets up to the time they are passed on to someone else to manage.
 That stewardship responsibility means we need to have plans in place to facilitate the management of those assets up to the point they’re no longer ours.

 Not wanting to consider our own mortality is a poor excuse for a Christian.
 Consider the words of Psalm 90:12, “So teach us to number our days that we may get a heart of wisdom.”
 In our continual striving to attain wisdom, this verse tells us to think on our own mortality.
 Francis Chan said “A wise man thinks about his death often, and the fool ignores it.
 This is why the enemy keeps us from thinking and talking about death.
 And this is why we must work to keep the brevity of life on the forefront of our minds.”
 When we act as if we’ll live forever, we ultimately make foolish decisions.
 The knowledge of our limited time on this earth gives us the urgency to make the most of our days and have our house in order for that day when we can no longer manage it.